browserengineering/book/book/scheduling-and-threading.md

 it.[^event-loop] The job of the event loop is to schedule tasks according to the priorities of the browser---to make sure it's responsive to the user, uses hardware efficiently, loads pages fast, and so on.
-You've already seen many examples of tasks---handling clicks, loading, and scrolling.
+You've already seen many examples of tasks, such as handling clicks, loading, and scrolling.

 [cores]: https://en.wikipedia.org/wiki/Multi-core_processor